hovancik/hovancik.github.io/source/blog/2014-09-02-note-to-myself-learn-sass.html.markdown

 I was aware of existence of SASS and LESS, but never really looked more deeply into it.
 Somehow I was under impression they are not that useful.
 But guys from podcast made me feel different.
 And it makes sense, writing CSS isn't heaven...

-That's not the only thing that made me thing.
+That's not the only thing that made me think differently.
 I always thought that Rails community is very tightly in friendship with [Bootstrap](http://getbootstrap.com/).
 Well, seems like I was wrong.

 [ZURB!](http://foundation.zurb.com/)